Modern Slavery Act Statement

 - Risk Assessments

-The newly developed policies and procedures will be embedded during the 2018 financial year and will further enhance the transparency of supply chains and enable a more effective risk-based approach to third party management.
-This development will ensure that PPF is better able to identify and then effectively mitigate the risks of modern slavery across its supplier landscape.
+The policies and procedures will be reviewed during the 2020 financial year and will further enhance the transparency of supply chains and enable a more effective risk-based approach to third party management.
+This development will ensure that PFS is better able to identify and then effectively mitigate the risks of modern slavery across its supplier landscape.

-This statement is made with respect to the financial year ended 31 December 2017 in accordance with section 54(1) of the Modern Slavery Act 2015.
-This statement covers PPF and has been approved by the Board of Directors.
-The statement will be reviewed and updated (if necessary) annually to reflect PPF’s ongoing commitment to ensuring that its business and supply chains are free from slavery and human trafficking.
+This statement is made with respect to the financial year ended 31 December 2019 in accordance with section 54(1) of the Modern Slavery Act 2015.
+This statement covers PFS and has been approved by the Board of Directors.
+The statement will be reviewed and updated (if necessary) annually to reflect PFS’s ongoing commitment to ensuring that its business and supply chains are free from slavery and human trafficking.
 The statement is signed by a director of PFS.